galaxyproject/galaxy-hub/src/community/governance/index.md

 ## Galaxy Working Groups

 *[Galaxy Working Groups](/src/community/wg/index.md)* are community-driven small groups that manage different aspects of the Galaxy Ecosystem.
 Working groups set quarterly milestones for their areas, distribute work, and meet to discuss progress and roadblocks.
-Working groups are those who do the work in Galaxy.
 Working Groups were launched in late 2020.

 ## Committers Groups

 Cutting across all Working Groups, *[Committers Groups](/src/community/committers/index.md)* are responsible for what goes into the project repositories, and in Galaxy *everything* goes into repositories, including training materials and web sites.
-Each repo has its own committers group, and is responsible for setting its own policies and membership.
-Committers have been around since the start of the project in 2005, but have been community-driven since 2015.
+Each repo has its own committers group, and each group is responsible for setting its own policies and membership.
+Committers have been around since the start of the project in 2005, and have been community-driven since 2015.

 # Code of Conduct